-We hereby consent to the use of the oil and gas reserve information in the Permianville Royalty Trust Securities and Exchange Commission Form 10-K for the year ended December 31, 2018, based on the reserve report dated February 8, 2019.
-We also consent to the inclusion of our report dated February 8, 2019 as an exhibit to the Form 10-K.
+We hereby consent to the use of the oil and gas reserve information in the Permianville Royalty Trust Securities and Exchange Commission Form 10-K for the year ended December 31, 2023, based on the reserve report dated January 30, 2024.
+We also consent to the inclusion of our report dated January 30, 2024 as an exhibit to the Form 10-K and to the incorporation by reference of such report in Permianville Royalty Trust's Registration Statement on Form S-3 (Registration No. 333-265777).

 W. Todd Brooker, P.E.
-Senior Vice President Cawley, Gillespie & Associates, Inc. Texas Registered Engineering Firm F-693
+Senior Vice President

+Cawley, Gillespie & Associates, Inc. Texas Registered Engineering Firm F-693

-Fort Worth, Texas March 18, 2019
+Fort Worth, Texas March 22, 2024